 The adult Bible Reading Plan is listed in detail below.
 To read the daily passage, simply click on the Bible reference.

-For a printed version of the adult plans, click this link: Building Connections
+For a printed version of the adult plans, click this link: Parables

 For the Preschool & Children's Bible Reading Plan, click here.

 Jesus used the parable of the persistent widow to show His disciples the importance of being persistent in their prayers.
 The unjust judge is compared to the just and loving God who gives us what we need, although it may not look like what we originally prayed for or wanted.
 Persistent prayer leads to faith in a just God.
 When God delays answering our prayers, He has a purpose for us.
 When we pray without ceasing and have confidence in God, the benefits are many.
 We experience the goodness of God as we commune with Him.
 We become eager participants in the purposes of God, yielding our lives and wills to Him.

 Reflect: What was the purpose of Jesus telling this story?
 What did Jesus say about those who cry out to Him?

 Apply: What benefits come from being persistent in prayer?
 What does it reveal about us?
 Pray: Lord, remind me that what may appear as indifference on Your part

 may actually be teaching me about persistent prayer.